 I have been contracted with Love Africa Press to publish Her Golden Eyes in 2020.
 I am beyond honoured because I love their mission statement and I am still blown away that the amazing Kiru Taye likes my characters.
 I will update on here as I have more information but in the mean time, please check out the press because they are amazing and there are so many incredible authors already published writing amazing romances about Africa and African characters.

 Her Golden Eyes is the first of the Heart of Gold series set in Marrakech, Morocco.

 Series setting: It is the end of the 12th Century Gregorian/6th Century Hijiri, and Marrakech is a multicultural crucible constantly in danger of cracking.
 With the Caliph’s attention diverted to the north, elements in the city wish to break the hold of Arabic rulers and remove the accepted status quo – including the normalcy of slavery.
-Slavery at the time was not comparable to the exploitation, horror, and inhuman cruelty of the Trans-Atlantic Slave Trade, being more akin to today’s issue of the minimum wage not being a living wage and employers using contracts to force inhuman amounts of labour out of people by dangling access to medical care in front of them.
+Slavery at the time was not comparable to the exploitation, horror, and inhuman cruelty of the Trans-Atlantic Chattel Trade, being more akin to today’s issue of the minimum wage not being a living wage and employers using contracts to force inhuman amounts of labour out of people by dangling access to medical care in front of them.
 Still a morass of immorality, and open to abuse, but often the only option left to save oneself from death by execution or starvation.